Doing Business in the Philippines

 - There is no such thing as the word “No” in the Philippine language of business.
 Most businessmen/women avoid saying no as they perceive it as a weakness.
 Therefore, a “yes”, may mean “later on” or “maybe.”

 - Filipinos are known to have unusual and interesting first names.
 Normally this is a made-up name, which is a combination of the mother and father’s first names.
 Take for instance, Ednora (combination of Eduardo and Nora) for a girl and Jomari (combination of Jose and Maria) for a boy.
 Other unusual but common first names are Cherry or Cherry Pie and Princess.

-In order to do business in the Philippines, it is very important to establish relationships with business partners.
+To do business in the Philippines, it is very important to establish relationships with business partners.
 Business relationships are personal relationships.
-Networking and building trust are essential if one is to survive in the business world of the Philippines.
+Networking and building trust is essential if one is to survive in the business world of the Philippines.
 Help from interpreters, who understand the culture and the language, will make it easier to gain trust and confidence.